citydogweb/dogzone-map/README.md

 # dogzone-map

-  An element providing a Google Map with all dog parks in Vienna / Austria
+  An element providing a Google Map with all dog parks in Vienna / Austria Please feel free to use as you wish.

 _[Demo and API Docs](https://citydogweb.github.io/dogzone-map)_